How to Handle a Low Ball Offer From a Dual Agent

 Dual representation in these scenarios can triple the agent’s commission: one for representing the seller, another for representing the buyer, and a third for acting as the listing agent for the investor.

-3. Weigh the pros and cons of dual agency
+3. Weigh the pros and cons of working with a dual agent

 You’ve done your due diligence.

-And you’ve asked the potential dual agent the right questions.
+And you’ve asked the dual agent the right questions.

 But you still need to understand the pros and cons of having the same realtor as the buyer.